Microsoft Surface Laptop 2 review: The sequel is better than the original

 Hardware

-Everyone whom I've showed the Surface Laptop 2 agrees with me: This is a gorgeous piece of hardware, thanks to its smooth aluminum case and sleek lines.
+Everyone whom I've showed the Surface Laptop 2 to agrees with me: This is a gorgeous piece of hardware, thanks to its smooth aluminum case and sleek lines.
 My test unit's black color happens to be my favorite, but you can also get it in silver, burgundy and blue if you prefer.

 At 2.76 pounds (for the Core i5 version we received), the Laptop 2 is exactly the same weight as its predecessor.
 It's also about as light as the new Retina Display MacBook Air and the Dell XPS 13 without a touchscreen.

 The Laptop 2's bright, beautiful 13.5-inch display shows off every tiny detail, even in the gloomiest scenes in The Haunting of Hill House.
-The screen did get slightly hard to see in harsh light, though.
-The speakers were loud and clear enough for me to hear the ghostly creaks and squeaks so I was fully immersed in the show.
+The screen did get slightly hard to see in harsh light though.
+The speakers were loud and clear enough for me to hear the ghostly creaks and squeaks, so I was fully immersed in the show.

 I also like that Microsoft included a USB-A socket, a Mini DisplayPort and a headphone jack.
 That's more than you'll find on most competing laptops, but USB-C charging is a glaring omission here.
 Instead of a charging port that's compatible with the cable for your phone and most other devices, you get the proprietary Surface Power connector -- the same as on the previous Surface Laptop and Book.
 Worse, the socket is so shallow the charger dropped out of the laptop at the slightest provocation.
 Sure, it has magnets to help hold it in place, but that wasn't enough to keep the charger from falling right out when I accidentally flicked the wire.
 It's like MagSafe but flimsier.
 This was almost annoying enough to be a dealbreaker for me, but the Surface Laptop 2 has enough in its favor that I can overlook it.